mkirchner/linked-list-good-taste/README.md

 void insert_before(list *l, list_item *before, list_item *item);
 ```

 The function will take a pointer to a list `l`, a pointer `before` to an
 item in that list and a pointer to a new list item `item` that the function
 will insert before `before`.

 ### Quick refactor

 Before we move on, we refactor the search loop into a separate
-function
+function:

 ```c
 static inline list_item **find_indirect(list *l, list_item *target)